Sonia Olschanezky: Early life

 In 1926 the family left Germany for Bucharest, where Eli Olschanezky had been invited to oversee the construction of, and then run, a factory producing silk stockings.
 After three years his partners stopped credit and the business failed, which resulted in the family villa and possessions being sold.
 The family moved to Paris in January 1930 and settled into a pension de famille in the Thirteenth Arrondissement.
 Eli Olschanezky tried to re-establish himself in business but found himself cheated of his money, which left him sick and demoralised, and the family moved to cheaper accommodation.
 Serge (formerly Tobias), then aged 15, left school and, along with his brother Enoch, got a job in a hotel.

 In Paris, Olschanezky became a dance student, and when the manager of a children's theatre saw her in class one day she was asked to join the theatre company.
 Her parents said no at first, but she eventually won them over, and at the age of 10 she began performing with Le Théâtre du Petit Monde on Thursday afternoons, the school holiday.
 Through the influence of a distant relative she appeared on television in a demonstration of the new medium at the 1937 International Exposition in Paris.
-While still a schoolgirl, she was now working as a performer, appearing at school dances and private affairs, using the professional name of Sonia Olys.
+While still a schoolgirl, she worked as a performer, appearing at school dances and private affairs, using the professional name of Sonia Olys.